MOHINIM19/Face-recognition-using-JavaScript/README.md

 Replace the style.css

-Step7 - Let's run the app by the live server or http-server.
+Step7 - Let's run the app by the live server or http-server